Overview

 If the user is in a nested group, manually add them to a top-level Microsoft 365 group and reattempt deployment.

-If a user was previously assigned the add-in but it is not appearing in Outlook, their profile may be in a stuck state.
+If a user was previously assigned the add-in but it never appeared in Outlook, their profile may be in a stuck state.

 Remove the user from the add-in's deployment scope.